 Food and drinks

 A garden or hinterland wedding can also mean an outdoor reception, although you have the option to hold it indoors.
 If you choose to have the meal outside, then make sure that the caterer has a menu of food that keeps well in the outdoors.
-Avoid the dishes with mayonnaise and must be served cold.

 Have a look at our wine package at Cedar Creek Estate.